openownership/bods-dev-handbook/testing.md

 Tests for the BODS schema are organised into:

-* CSV tests: These validate the codelist CSV files.
-* Schema tests: These validate the structure of the schema files, and compliance with the [metaschema](#metaschema).
+* Schema tests: These validate the structure of the schema files (including codelist CSVs), and compliance with the [metaschema](#metaschema).
 * Data tests: These test the schema against valid and invalid sample data, to check that the schema constrains data as expected.
 Data for these tests is organised in several subdirectories under `data-standards/tests/data`.
 * Docs tests: These test the data snippets and example data used in the data standard documentation, to make sure they are formatted correctly and valid BODS data.

 The tests are written using pytest.
-Fixtures for loading the schema, creating a validator, and other helper functions can be found in `conftest.py`.
+Fixtures for fetching files, loading the schema, creating a validator, and other helper functions can be found in `conftest.py`.

 The tests and a flake8 code quality check are run automatically when a branch is pushed to the `data-standard` repository.